fabian-sp/ncOPT/README.md

 Note the argument `dim_out`, which needs to be passed for all constraint functions: it tells the solver what the output dimension of this constraint is.

-The main function class is `ncopt.functions.ObjectiveOrConstraint`.
-It is a simple wrapper around a given Pytorch module (e.g. the checkpoint of your trained network).
-We can evaluate the function and compute gradient using the standard Pytorch `autograd` functionalities.

-## Example
+### Example

-The code was tested for a 2-dim nonsmooth version of the Rosenbrock function, constrained with a maximum function.
-See Example 5.1 in [1].
-For this problem, the analytical solution is known.
-The picture below shows the trajectory of SQP-GS for different starting points.
+A full example for solving a nonsmooth Rosenbrock function, constrained with a maximum function can be found [here](example_rosenbrock.py).
+This example is taken from Example 5.1 in [1].
+The picture below shows the trajectory of the SQP-GS solver for different starting points.
 The final iterates are marked with the black plus while the analytical solution is marked with the golden star.
 We can see that the algorithm finds the minimizer consistently.

-To reproduce this experiment, see the file `example_rosenbrock.py`.

 ![SQP-GS trajectories for a 2-dim example](data/img/rosenbrock.png "SQP-GS trajectories for a 2-dim example")

 ## References
 [1] Frank E. Curtis and Michael L. Overton, A sequential quadratic programming algorithm for nonconvex, nonsmooth constrained optimization, SIAM Journal on Optimization 2012 22:2, 474-500, https://doi.org/10.1137/090780201.

-[2] Frank E. Curtis and Michael L. Overton, MATLAB implementation of SLQP-GS, https://coral.ise.lehigh.edu/frankecurtis/software/.